appy-one/acebase/README.md

 * v0.4.0 - introduced fulltext, geo and array indexes.
 This required making changes to the index file format, you will have to delete all index files and create them again using ```db.indexes.create```.

+<a name="known-issues"></a>
 ## Known issues

+* No currently known issues.
+Please submit any issues you might find in the respective GitHub repository!
+For this repository go to [AceBase issues](https://github.com/appy-one/acebase/issues)

 * FIXED: Before v0.9.18 Fulltext indexes were only able to index words with latin characters.
 All indexed texts are now stored "unidecoded", meaning that all unicode characters are translated into ascii characters and become searchable in both ways.
 Eg: Japanese "AceBaseはクールです" is indexed as "acebase wa kurudesu" and will be found with queries on both "クール", "kūru" and "kuru".
 (NOTE: Google translate says this is Japanese for "AceBase is cool", I had no idea..)